 - Your official Praxis score (sent directly from ETS)

-- Documentation of 400 hours of supervised clinical experience, composed of 375 hours of direct patient/client contact and 25 hours of clinical observation
+- Documentation of 400 hours of supervised clinical experience, composed of 375 hours of direct patient/client contact and 25 hours of guided clinical observation

 Each state has its own guidelines for licensure.
 Certain states require fewer hours of clinical experience than others.
 Some state-specific requirements may depend on the setting you plan to work in, such as education, telemedicine or early intervention.
-Check the ASHA State-by-State resource page for more information.6
+Check the ASHA State-by-State resource page for more information.9

 Step 6: Continuing Education Courses

 Like all healthcare professionals, speech therapists can continue to learn and grow professionally throughout their health science careers.
 Some states may require SLPs to refresh and advance their skills by completing a minimum number of continuing education units (CEUs) of speech pathologist schooling.
-Check the state licensing information for clarification.6
+Check the state licensing information for clarification.9

 Who Do Speech-Language Pathologists Help?